First Look Review: The Mercedes EQS is futuristic, luxurious & serene!

 TopElectricSUV says

-The Mercedes EQS may not have the same appeal as the legendary S-Class from the outside, but without a doubt, it’s a head-turner.
+The Mercedes EQS may not have the same appeal as the legendary S-Class, but without a doubt, it’s a head-turner.
 It offers a lavish interior with plenty of comfort, convenience, and entertainment features.
-It’s not the sportiest of the lot, but it doesn’t disappoint in performance, and it delivers a decent range, too.
+It’s not the sportiest luxury sedan, but it doesn’t disappoint in performance, and delivers enough range, too.
 Save for a slight lack of space in the back and steep pricing, I think it’s a great pick in the electric full-size sedan segment.